 Cyprus has emerged successfully from its formal programme of economic reform and modernisation, with the targets agreed with international lenders having been met and in some cases exceeded.
-The reforms made at the behest of international creditors will improve regulation and keep out undesirable practices, and so help to enhance Cyprus's reputation for transparency and reliability, and its attractiveness to reputable investors.
+The reforms made at the behest of international creditors will improve regulation and keep out undesirable practices, and so help to enhance Cyprus's reputation for transparency and reliability and its attractiveness to reputable investors.
 The government and the business services sector are committed to offering a competitive tax and business environment of the highest standards of probity.

-Overseas confidence in Cyprus as an international finance sector was undamaged by the economic crisis, and privatisation and disposal of distressed assets by banks are currently providing significant investment activity and opportunities in the domestic market.
+Overseas confidence in Cyprus as an international finance sector was undamaged by the economic crisis, and privatisation and disposal of distressed assets by banks and others are currently providing significant investment activity and opportunities in the domestic market.

 The government is continuing with economic reform, in order to secure and consolidate the progress made to date.
 The international services sector is in a strong position to lead the recovery, with new, competitive offerings enhancing the benefits it provides to international investors.

-Looking forward, the discovery of substantial gas deposits offshore of Cyprus and the development of the island as a regional energy hub west of the Suez Canal offer substantial opportunities and grounds for optimism regarding the medium term.
+Looking forward, the discovery of substantial gas deposits offshore Cyprus and the development of the island as a regional energy hub west of the Suez Canal offer substantial opportunities and grounds for optimism regarding the medium term.